+The most popular page of our huge Fallout 4 guide has always been this cheesy near-broken build.
 Whether you’re a Fallout 4 beginner looking for a build guide or a veteran wanting to try a new approach, have I got an idea for you.
 Gather round, my darlings: I’m going to tell you how to break the game.

 There are many ways to break Fallout 4, but this is my favourite: the classic glass rogue.
 We’re going to be sneaking, using VATS and never, ever, ever getting shot.
 You don’t even need to be able to shoot straight, which is handy for strict RPG fans.
 Heck, with a few tens of levels under your belt, you’ll be turning the difficulty all the way up.